mchalejunior/ray/README.md

 ## inspiration

 Interested in a new coding challenge.
-Found [this](https://github.com/simonech/ray-tracer-challenge-netcore) repository and decided that I want to do the same.
+Found [this](https://github.com/simonech/ray-tracer-challenge-netcore) repository and decided to do a similar project.
 I'm not forking that repository because:

 * The [book and challenge](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) are presented as chapter-by-chapter and test driven.
     * So to work effectively I'll have to start from zero myself.